1998–99 Houston Rockets season: Off-season

+Regular season

-With the addition of Pippen, the Rockets got off to a 6–2 start to the regular season, but then lost five of their next seven games.
+With the addition of Pippen, the Rockets won six of their first eight games of the regular season, but then lost five of their next seven games.
 At mid-season, the team traded second-year guard Rodrick Rhodes to the Vancouver Grizzlies in exchange for three-point specialist, and former Rockets guard Sam Mack.
-The Rockets played solid basketball posting a nine-game winning streak in March, and finished in third place in the Midwest Division with a 31–19 record, earning the fifth seed in the Western Conference, and qualifying for the NBA playoffs for the seventh consecutive year.
+The Rockets posted a nine-game winning streak in March, and finished in third place in the Midwest Division with a 31–19 record, earning the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the seventh consecutive year.
 The Rockets also had the fifth best team offensive rating in the NBA.

-Olajuwon averaged 18.9 points, 9.6 rebounds and 2.5 blocks per game, and was named to the All-NBA Third Team, while Barkley averaged 16.1 points and led the team with 12.3 rebounds per game, and Pippen provided the team with 14.5 points, 6.5 rebounds, 5.9 assists and 2.0 steals per game.
-In addition, Dickerson provided with 10.9 points per game, while Mobley contributed 9.9 points per game, as both players were named to the NBA All-Rookie Second Team.
-Off the bench, Othella Harrington averaged 9.8 points and 6.4 rebounds per game, and Brent Price contributed 7.3 points and 2.8 assists per game.
+Olajuwon averaged 18.9 points, 9.6 rebounds and 2.5 blocks per game, and was named to the All-NBA Third Team, while Barkley averaged 16.1 points, 12.3 rebounds and 4.6 assists per game, and Pippen provided the team with 14.5 points, 6.5 rebounds, 5.9 assists and 2.0 steals per game, and also led them with 72 three-point field goals.
+In addition, Dickerson provided with 10.9 points per game and 71 three-point field goals, while Mobley contributed 9.9 points per game, as both players were named to the NBA All-Rookie Second Team.
+Off the bench, Othella Harrington averaged 9.8 points and 6.4 rebounds per game, while Mack contributed 9.2 points per game in 25 games after the trade, and Brent Price provided with 7.3 points and 2.8 assists per game.
 Three-point specialist Matt Maloney only played just 15 games this season due to an elbow injury.

 Olajuwon finished tied in 13th place in Most Valuable Player voting, while he and Pippen both finished tied in seventh place in Defensive Player of the Year voting, and Harrington finished tied in tenth place in Most Improved Player voting.
+The Rockets finished 18th in the NBA in home-game attendance, with an attendance of 407,125 at the Compaq Center during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 1999 NBA playoffs, the Rockets faced off against the 4th–seeded Los Angeles Lakers, who were led by the All-Star trio of Shaquille O'Neal, Kobe Bryant and Glen Rice.
+Despite both teams finishing with the same regular-season record, the Lakers had home-court advantage in the series.
+The Rockets lost the first two games to the Lakers on the road at the Great Western Forum, but managed to win Game 3 at home, 102–88 at the Compaq Center; in Game 3, Pippen posted a double-double of 37 points and 13 rebounds, while Barkley had a double-double of 30 points and 23 rebounds.
+However, the Rockets lost Game 4 to the Lakers at home, 98–88, thus losing the series in four games.

-However, in the Western Conference First Round of the 1999 NBA playoffs, the Rockets lost in four games to the Los Angeles Lakers; after the defeat, the Rockets would not return to the playoffs until 2004.
+The Rockets would not return to the NBA playoffs again until the 2003–04 season.